builtbycorelot/NFL/README.md

 The API server listens on `http://localhost:8080` for requests.
 Open `http://localhost` to confirm the HTML pages load.
 The HTML under `/docs` is served by the Apache container when running `docker-compose` locally.
+Run the Cypher statements in `schema/neo4j_schema.cypher` to create basic indexes and load sample groups using `examples/groups.json` via the `/api/import` endpoint.
 See [docs/docker.md](docs/docker.md) for more details.

 ## Deploy on Render